Charles Pasley (engineer): Career

+Australia and New Zealand

 Pasley arrived at Melbourne on 18 September 1853, having been appointed in the spring of that year Colonial Engineer to the Colony of Victoria.
 He found himself at the head of a considerable department, to which that of Colonial Architect was very soon added, and subsequently that of Central Road Board.
 In 1854 he was member of a commission to make arrangements for an exhibition of colonial products at the Paris Exhibition in the following year.
 In October 1854 he was nominated to a seat on the Victorian Legislative Council.
 About this time the Ballarat riots broke out, and he offered his services to the Governor, Sir Charles Hotham, and was sent to the goldfields on a special mission.
 In 1855 the new constitution came into force in Victoria, and the first responsible ministry was formed by William Haines in November 1855, General Pasley taking the portfolio of Commissioner of Public Works.
-On 10 December he was appointed a member of the Executive Council, and a few months later was made by an Act of Council a joint trustee with Captain (later Lieut.-General Sir) Andrew Clarke, RE, for the Melbourne and Mount Alexander Railway, purchased by Government.
+On 10 December he was appointed a member of the Executive Council, and a few months later was made by an Act of Council a joint trustee with Captain (later Lieutenant General Sir) Andrew Clarke, RE, for the Melbourne and Mount Alexander Railway, purchased by Government.
 In 1856 Captain Pasley was elected to the first Victorian Legislative Assembly for South Bourke, and in March 1857 he resigned with the rest of the Ministry, but ultimately consented to remain as professional head of the Department of Public Works.

 The Houses of Parliament were amongst the public buildings erected under Pasley's direction, and some of the principal streets of Melbourne were laid out during his term of office.
 The last public building with which he was connected was the Melbourne Post Office, but this was not completed till after his return to England.
 Captain Pasley also took great interest in the Botanic Gardens and the Herbarium, which was built under his auspices.
-In 1860 he resigned his connection with the Public Works Department, with the intention of returning to England; but his interest in the welfare of the colony of Victoria and of the city of Melbourne was as keen as ever in after years.
+In 1860 he resigned his connection with the Public Works Department, with the intention of returning to England; but his interest in the welfare of the Colony of Victoria and of the city of Melbourne was as keen as ever in after years.

-Before his departure from the colony, the New Zealand war broke out, and he immediately offered his services, which were accepted the same day, and he was appointed an extra member of Major-General (afterwards Sir) Thomas Pratt's staff.
-Three months later he was severely wounded by a bullet in the thigh, while in charge of the trenches, after laving out and constructing a parallel needed in the capture of the Kaihihi River pā—Mataiaio, Orongomaihangai and Pukekakariki.
+Before his departure from the Colony, the New Zealand war broke out, and he immediately offered his services, which were accepted the same day, and he was appointed an extra member of Major General (afterwards Sir) Thomas Pratt's staff.
+Three months later he was severely wounded by a bullet in the thigh, while in charge of the trenches, after laying out and constructing a parallel needed in the capture of the Kaihihi River pā—Mataiaio, Orongomaihangai and Pukekakariki.
 His wound proving serious, he became unfit for further duty, and returned to Melbourne invalided.
-For his services in New Zealand he was mentioned in despatches, and promoted to brevet-major, he having become captain soon after his arrival in Melbourne.
-Pasley also received the New Zealand Medal.
+For his services in New Zealand he was mentioned in despatches, and promoted to brevet major, he having become captain soon after his arrival in Melbourne.
+Pasley also received the New Zealand War Medal.